oxydemeton/qwik-ssg-link/README.md

 This project has two pages "/" and "/second".
 I have configured the adapters to use SSG only on "/" and regular SSR on "/second".
 ### What I expect to happen:
 1. I open one of the pages -> Rendered on the server.
-Either the rerendered page for "/" or the new generated page for "/second".
+Either the prerendered page for "/" or the new generated page for "/second".
 (Indicated by "This page is server rendered")
-2. I click the link to the other page using the link. -> JS is loaded to navigate on the client side.
+2. I navigate other page using the link. -> JS is loaded to navigate on the client side.
 (Indicated by "This page is client rendered")
 3. I navigate back to my initial chosen page using the link. -> JS is loaded to navigate on the client side.
 (Indicated by "This page is client rendered")

 ### What actually happens: